 Okta account management policy

-The Okta account management policy defines authentication requirements when users enroll in authenticators, recover their passwords, and unlock their accounts.
+The Okta account management policy defines authentication requirements when users enroll or unenroll authenticators, recover their passwords, and unlock their accounts.
 Its rule-based framework lets you enforce phishing resistance throughout the user journey, from onboarding to authentication and recovery.

-Like other authentication policies, the Okta account management policy contains a catch-all rule, and you set your own requirements by adding rules and prioritizing them over the catch-all.
-However, this policy is different in a few key ways.
-The basic properties like name and description are read-only.
-You can't delete the policy (you have to disable the feature if you want to stop using it).
-And most importantly, you can't assign it to apps.
-This policy applies to account management actions only.
+Like other authentication policies, the Okta account management policy contains a catch-all rule.
+You set your own requirements by adding rules and prioritizing them over the catch-all.
+However, this policy applies to account management actions only.
+You can't assign it to apps.

 Benefits